 Our ‘image compare’ feature allows you to contrast results with the picture utilized in order to perform search.
 In search results, click “Image Compare” to go backward and forward amid images.
 This is extremely valuable while recognizing resized, cropped, photo-shopped or skewed images.

-Our image search engine can perform four instantaneous search and comparison functions combined.
+Our Picture Finder can perform four instantaneous search and comparison functions combined.
 Any additional submitted requests will be lineup for processing as slots become accessible.
 Performing more than four in one time would ultimately condense average response time, as the processes are bound by CPU.

 If you are contrasting by file path or image then functions are performed in an order in which they were received.
 If you guys are making a comparison via URL then the photos are downloaded prior the functions go into queue.
 Therefore, it may be beneficial to transmit a number of synchronized URL-based requests.
 You must experiment with the result of different numbers, as outcomes will vary with things like network contention as well as downloading speed.